Looking for an easy meal idea that comes together in about 30 minutes? You must try these air fryer stuffed peppers.

 These air fryer stuffed peppers are the perfect weeknight meal for when you want to serve an impressive yet easy meal.

 If you ask me, weeknight meals need to be simple and can’t have tons of ingredients.
-That’s why I love these air fryer stuffed peppers.
+That’s why I love these air fried stuffed peppers.
 They use only a few ingredients but are packed with flavor.

 Red bell peppers: These are naturally sweet and are the preferred choice for this recipe, although you can use any color you’d like.

 Choose medium peppers for this recipe—if your peppers are too big, you won’t have enough filling.
 Bell peppers are only 37 calories each but are packed with vitamins and minerals including vitamin C, folate, and potassium.